AdobeDocs/experience-manager-65.en/help/commerce/commerce-cloud/getting-started.md

 ## 3rd party commerce integrations {#integrations}

-For 3rd party commerce integrations, an [API mapping layer](architecture/third-party.md) is needed to connect AEM Commerce as a Cloud Service and CIF Core Components with your commerce system.
+For 3rd party commerce integrations, an [API mapping layer](architecture/third-party.md) is needed to connect AEM Commerce and CIF Core Components with your commerce system.
 This API mapping layer is typically deployed on Adobe I/O Runtime.
 Contact your sales representative for available integrations and access to Adobe I/O Runtime.